jdax/restforce_model/README.md

 client = Restforce.new user_hash[:credentials]
 ```
 ### Override with a specific instance of client
-SalesForce model maske is easy to persist the client througout the request cycle, so that it can be referenced, without having to pass it in method signature, by using [request_store](https://github.com/steveklabnik/request_store):
+RestforceModel makes is easy to persist the client througout the request cycle, so that it can be referenced, without having to pass it in method signature, by using [request_store](https://github.com/steveklabnik/request_store):
 ```ruby
 client = Restforce.new user_hash[:credentials]
 RequestStore.write(RestforceModel.client_key, client)
 ```
-You can change the actual `RestforceModel.client_key` value in `config/initializers/salesforce_model.rb`:
+You can change the actual `RestforceModel.client_key` value in `config/initializers/restforce_model.rb`:
 ```ruby
 RestforceModel.client_key = :your_client_key
 #default is :restforce_client